ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ### **Creating, publishing, and Consuming a pipeline**
 In this part of the project, the jupyter notebook [```aml-pipelines-with-automated-machine-learning-step.ipynb```](aml-pipelines-with-automated-machine-learning-step.ipynb) was provided to us.
 The notebook had to be modifyed by updating the variables to match the environment created in part 1 (i.e same dataset, compute cluster, keys...etc).
 The goal of this part is to createm publish and consume a pipeline using the Azure Python SDK.
 The ```config.json``` was downloaded from ML studio and place it within the same working directory.
+The screenshot below shows the pipeline experiment that was created in jupyter notebook.
 ![diagram](img/pipeline_experiment_created.PNG)
+Once the pipeline experiment was created, the second step was publishing it.
+This was done within the notebook and it was then verified by going into the "pipeline endpoints" tab in pipeline in the assets.
 ![diagram](img/pipeline_endpoint.PNG)

+Clicking on the experiment pipeline takes to the following page where it shows us the actual pipeline (dataset module connected to the automl module).
 ![diagram](img/bankMarketing_with_automl.PNG)

 Published Pipeline showing status and REST endpoint: